gujjarsahab21/Codepen-clone/README.md

+# React + Vite

-For running this project in your local system
+* For running this project in your local system

-Download the zipped folder and unzip this.
+* Download the zipped folder and unzip this.

-Drag and drop in the vs code or any other IDE.
+* Drag and drop in the vs code or any other IDE.

-Open terminal type 'npm i'.
+* Open terminal type 'npm i'.

-Then for running in browser type npm run dev.
+* Then for running in browser type npm run dev.